Administrative Court Munich, 09.10.2015, Case No.: M 24 K 15.3204

 The Administrative Court Munich concluded that the plaintiff fulfilled all the requirements for a residence permit under § 33 Satz 2 AufenthG.
 Since both parents hold valid residence permits under § 25 Abs.
 3 AufenthG and the child was born in Germany, there is a legal entitlement to the issuance of the residence permit.
 The court therefore ordered the defendant to grant the plaintiff the requested residence permit.

-Source: Administrative Court Munich
+Source: Munich Administrative Court

 Important Note: The content of this article has been prepared to the best of our knowledge and belief.
-However, the complexity and constant changes in the subject matter make it necessary to exclude liability and warranty.
+However, due to the complexity and constant evolution of the subject matter, we must exclude liability and warranty.
+Important Notice: The content of this article has been created to the best of our knowledge and understanding.
+However, due to the complexity and constant changes in the subject matter, we must exclude any liability and warranty.

 Lawyers in Cologne advise and represent clients nationwide in immigration law.